4km3/hms/docs/day1/containers/slides/containers.md

   * Option 2: Build two docker, one for the web server and other server + files

-We generate a Dockerfile only to nginx server
+Generate a Dockerfile only to nginx server
 ```
 FROM docker.io/alpine:3.5 		# Dockers hierarchy.
 Where it comes from.